Homie for Homeschool Families

 Routines

-that you do regularly, like:
+that you do regularly.

 Routine categories work like checklists in your day.